oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/4-transform-data-import-entity.md

-# Using Data Transforms to prepare data for analysis
+# Import data entity definition

 ## Introduction

-This lab introduces the Data Transforms application built into the Oracle Autonomous Database and shows the various ways you can prepare data for analysis.
+This lab guides you to import the data entity definitions from various connections.
+These will be used as source or target in data flow and data load processes.

-Estimated Time: 25 minutes
+Estimated Time: ?? minutes

 ### Objectives

 In this workshop, you will learn:
+-   How to create a connection
--	How to transform and prepare your data for analysis
+-	How to import your data entity definition

 ### Prerequisites